Adding LifterLMS Sidebar Support to your custom or third-party theme

 If you’re not a theme developer and want to get sidebars working in a few clicks give LifterLMS Labs Super Sidebars a shot.
+The option with LifterLMS Labs Super Sidebars tries to insert the necessary support for LifterLMS sidebars to your theme, sometimes it works, but a theme sidebar may not be identifiable, so you may need to try the tutorial below if Super Sidebars doesn’t work for you.

 If you already know your sidebar’s ID you can skip this step.